jakegiltsoff/sassline/README.md

 Set text on the web to a baseline grid with Sass & rems using a responsive modular-scale.

-## New in v2.1

-Layouts added with new mixins to create a main column with optimal measure and a sidebar that doesn’t get too narrow.
-Better baseline grid overlay.

 ## Do one thing well

 Sassline has one aim and one aim only – to spread better typography across the responsive environment of the web.